 Lathosterolosis is an extremely rare inborn error of sterol biosynthesis characterized by facial dysmorphism, congenital anomalies (including limb and kidney anomalies), failure to thrive, developmental delay and liver disease.

 Only 4 cases have been reported in the literature to date.

-Lathosterolosis is due to mutations in the SC5D gene located to chromosome 11q23.3.
+Lathosterolosis is due to mutations in the SC5D gene (11q23.3).
 A mutation in this gene leads to a deficiency in 3-beta-hydroxysteroid-delta-5-desaturase, which is necessary in the conversion of lathosterol into 7-dehydrocholesterol.
-This prevents the synthesis of cholesterol, which among other functions acts as a structural lipid, a precursor for bile acids and steroid hormones, and is necessary for the maturation of Hedgehog morphogens during embryonic development.
+This prevents the synthesis of cholesterol, which among other functions acts as a structural lipid, a precursor for bile acids and steroid hormones, and is necessary for the maturation of hedgehog morphogens during embryonic development.

 Diagnosis is based on clinical and biochemical findings.
 An elevation of lathosterol by gas chromatography/mass spectroscopy (GC/MS) is noted in both skin fibroblasts and plasma.
 The levels of 7-dehydrocholesterol and cholesterol are normal or low.
 Molecular genetic testing revealing mutations in the SC5D gene confirms the diagnosis.

 The main differential diagnosis is Smith-Lemli-Opitz syndrome (see this term) that shares many clinical features with lathosterolosis but that can be excluded with biochemical and genetic testing.

 Prenatal diagnosis is feasible if the mutations are known but it has never been performed given the rarity of the disease.

 Lathosterolosis is inherited in an autosomal recessive manner.
 The parents of an affected child are obligate heterozygotes and they therefore have a 25% chance of having an affected child with each pregnancy.